Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 **Results.** BEGANs do not need any fancy architecture to train properly; as mentioned in the paper: "no batch normalization, no dropout, no transpose convolutions and no exponential growth for convolution filters".
 The quality of the generated samples (128x128) is quite impressive*:

 ![BEGAN face samples]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/BEGAN_samples.jpg){:height="auto" width="400px" .center-image}
-BEGANs realistic generated images.
-Some of them look completely real.
 {: .img-caption}

 *However, there's an important detail to be considered in this paper.
 They are using an unpublished dataset which is almost twice the size of the widely used [CelebA][celeba] dataset.
 Then, for a more realistic qualitative comparison, I invite you to check [any public implementation][BEGAN-tf] using CelebA and see the generated samples.